emcfins/fargate-workshop-guide/content/setup.md

 ### AWS Account

-In order to complete this workshop you'll need an AWS Account and access to create AWS Identity and Access Management (IAM), Amazon Elastic Container Service (ECS), Amazon Elastic Container Registry (ECR), Amazon DynamoDB, and AWS Cloud9 resources within that account.
+In order to complete this workshop you'll need an AWS Account and access to create AWS Identity and Access Management (AWS IAM), Amazon Elastic Container Service (ECS), Amazon Elastic Container Registry (Amazon ECR), Amazon DynamoDB, and AWS Cloud9 resources within that account.
+In each section, the first module will note the specific services to which your IAM user will require access.

 The code and instructions in this workshop assume only one participant is using a given AWS account at a time.
 If you try sharing an account with another